1 tablet contains:

 If any of the conditions, diseases, and risk factors listed below are present, then the potential risk and expected benefits of using combined oral contraceptives in each individual case should be carefully weighed and discussed with a woman before she decides to start taking the drug.
 In the event of a worsening, intensification, or first manifestation of any of these conditions, diseases, or an increase in risk factors, a woman should consult her doctor, who can decide whether to discontinue the drug.

 The results of epidemiological studies indicate a relationship between the use of CPC and an increase in the incidence of venous and arterial thrombosis and thromboembolism (such as deep vein thrombosis, pulmonary embolism, myocardial infarction, cerebrovascular disorders) when taking combined oral contraceptives.
 These diseases are rare.

 The risk of developing venous thromboembolism (VTE) is maximum in the first year of taking such drugs.
 An increased risk is present after the initial use of combined oral contraceptives or the resumption of the use of the same or different combined oral contraceptives (after a break between doses of 4 weeks or more).
-The data of a large prospective study involving 3 groups of patients show that this increased risk is present mainly during the first 3 months.
+Data from a large prospective study involving 3 groups of patients show that this increased risk is present mainly during the first 3 months.